How to Fix Samsung Boot Loop

 I have a Samsung Galaxy S6 the yesterday suddenly switch itself off.
 It then constantly tried to open itself and shut down again in a never ending loop.
-Do you have any suggestion on how to fix Samsung Galaxy S4 that keep rebooting or stuck in boot loop?
+Do you have any suggestion on how to fix Samsung galaxy s6 stuck in bootloop?

-So now this article will tell you how to easily fix a series of Samsung Galaxy phones when it gets stuck and keep rebooting in boot loop.
+So now this article will tell you how to easily fix Samsung boot loop problem.
 Basically, we don't know what the problem really is.
-Hence before fix it, the first thing we should do is to determine what caused the Samsung Galaxy s6 boot loop.
+Hence before fix it, the first thing we should do is to determine what caused the Samsung Galaxy S6 boot loop.

 - Step1.
 Turn off your device completely.
 Wait for a while and then press and hold "Power" button.